-What Every Teacher Needs In Order To Grow
+What Does Every Teacher Need In Order To Grow?

 by Terry Heick

 Teaching can do weird things to you.
 It can give you purpose and sanctuary, or dissolve both right in front of your eyes.

 Inspire and demoralize you.

 Connect and isolate you.

 It’s an awkward mix art and science–analytics and instinct–that parallels what doctors and architects do, only less socially credible, less funded, and far less spectacular.

 And in this accountability era, our ‘performance’ is fodder for reductionist newspaper headlines that report a teacher or school’s failures without ever turning a mirror on itself, as if society is here, and teachers and schools are over there.